Hydrodynamic signatures in thermal transport in devices based on 2D materials: an ab initio study: Results

 \subsection{Quasiballistic devices}

-Here, we provide the thermal profile and heat flux for phosphorene and graphene-based Levitov configurations well inside quasiballistic regime (see Figs.~\ref{Fig:PbalDev} and~\ref{Fig:GPHbalDev}), i.e. $H < \lambda$, for within and beyond the RTA.
+Here, we provide the thermal profile~\footnote{In this and all the subsequent plots the color scale of the temperature profiles is sightly non-linear in the vicinity of 300 K to highlight the negative resistivity zones} and heat flux for phosphorene and graphene-based Levitov configurations well inside quasiballistic regime (see Figs.~\ref{Fig:PbalDev} and~\ref{Fig:GPHbalDev}), i.e. $H < \lambda$, for within and beyond the RTA.

 All temperature profiles show a small linear variation of temperature between the reservoirs (i.e. $x=0$), with abrupt changes near the reservoirs.
 Such a feature confirms that our devices are in the quasiballistic regime~\cite{MeiJAP2014}.
 This statement is further supported by heat flux profiles, in which the small differences in fluxes between the bRTA and RTA indicate the dominance of boundary scattering (as this mechanism is not dependent on the approach used to describe intrinsic scattering) thus devices are in the quasiballistic regime~\cite{CepellottiNatCom2015,ChenNatRP2021}.